camunda/camunda-docs/docs/self-managed/setup/upgrade.md

 #### Separated Ingress deprecation warning

 The separated Ingress Helm configuration has been deprecated in 8.6, and will be removed from the Helm chart in 8.7.
 If using a separated Ingress, switch to a [combined Ingress](/self-managed/setup/guides/ingress-setup.md) to ensure a smooth upgrade experience.

+#### OpenShift Changes

+We added the `global.compatibility.openshift.adaptSecurityContext` variable in the values.yaml that can be used to set the following possible values:

+- `force`: all `runAsUser` and `fsGroup` values will be set to null.
+- `disabled`: this is the default value.
+In this case, the `runAsUser` and `fsGroup` values will not be modified.

+With this change, there is no need to do extra steps with the post-renderer.
+You can install the chart as normal.
+Please refer to the [Red Hat OpenShift document](/self-managed/setup/deploy/openshift/redhat-openshift.md) for more information.

 </TabItem>